What Does a Parent Do? A Journey of Love and Care

 Having a partner to share in the festivities is helpful or you can ask for help from family/friends.

-So, what does a parent do?
-You enter into a lifelong journey of love and caring, moving alongside your children every step of the way.
+You are entering into a lifelong journey of love and caring, ups and downs, moving alongside your children every step of the way.